 Next, focus on picking up obvious trash.
 Clear out any definite trash with your first sweep of the room, gathering, empty bags, wrappers, bottles, etc.

 Separate items by type.
 In bedrooms, you may have categories such as paper, books, electronics, clothing, shoes, jewelry, make-up, keepsakes, luggage, etc. Clothing is usually the largest category, so pile all clothes in one area, and go through those after the floor-space has cleared.

 Plan to do laundry.
 Load up all dirty laundry in baskets, hampers or bags and move them out of the room.
 Be prepared to wash clothing after this clean-out, so schedule a time to go to a laundromat to do it all at once, or plan to do many loads of laundry in your home.

 Focus on organizing after you’ve removed excess items.
 Once you’ve removed trash, recycling, dirty laundry, and items that need to go to other rooms (for example, dishes to go to the kitchen), or things you want to donate, you can then focus on how to organize what remains.

 Sort through the visible surfaces.
 Focus on clearing the tops of dressers, tables and other furniture.

 Sort through closed storage areas.
 Next, sort through each drawer, cabinet, box, etc.

 Focus on closets last.
-Eventually, move into organizing the closet or closts, once the main bedroom has some space.
+Eventually, move into organizing the closet, once the main bedroom has some space.

 Tackle this in small increments of time.
 I suggest anywhere from 1 to 3 hours at a time, and understand that it may take more than one day.